 The Hmong never gave up or gave in.
 They raised up armies to fight against emperors and kings.
 They fought for freedom.
 They fought for their simple way of life.

 Throughout human history, minority cultures have been destroyed and lost forever because other cultures overran them due to war, colonialism, or assimilation.
 But the Hmong have survived.

 We come from a resilient people group who have passed on traditions and culture through stories woven and stitched into clothing, through poetry and songs, through food cooked over fire pits.

 It’s easy to disregard what our parents, grandparents, and ancestors have experienced and endured when we’re sitting in air conditioned homes with iPhones in hand.

-This resilience, the ability to bounce back from difficulty, is something that I want to embody and teach to my children.
 When my kids face challenges, I want them to know that they are stronger than they think because they come from a resilient people who never gave up when obstacles came their way.

 When the Chinese came after the Hmong centuries ago, they fought and didn't assimilate.
 When the Laotian Communists systematically hunted the Hmong after the Vietnam War, they did whatever it took to resist and escape.
 I want my children to know that resilience is in their blood.

-One specific thing I plan on doing is to tell my children the stories that my parents have told me about their experiences in Laos and in Thai refugee camps.
+One specific thing I plan on doing is tell my children the stories that my parents have told me about their experiences in Laos and in Thai refugee camps.
 I regularly ask my parents about their stories and the hardships they’ve endured because I want to remember and never take for granted all that I have.

-My children are still young, but when they grow up, I want to have a queue of stories that I can share with them about my parents and grandparents and how their effort, courage, and determination got us to where we are today.
+My children are still young, but when they grow up, I want to have a queue of stories that I can share with them about my parents and grandparents and how their efforts, courage, and determination got us to where we are today.

 2. I love that the Hmong are a hospitable people.